 Follows the procedures in this manual as far as QA, exporting, naming, project backing up and any other routines.

-Staff Lead Editor:
+Staff Lead Editor

 Overview:

-Staff Editors edit content for the Educator Effectiveness System inclusive of any specific product such as Common Core or 100% programs.
+Staff Lead Editors edit content for the Educator Effectiveness System inclusive of any specific product such as Common Core or 100% programs.

-Mentor editing team in techniques and technology.
+Mentors editing team in techniques and technology as needed.
+Develops and maintains systems and procedures to make the editing flow as efficient as possible.
+Assists the PO and scrum master in planning sprints and work shopping up coming projects.

 Specific Duties: